shivannis/xandr-docs-public/xandr-docs/articles/bidders/legacy-bidder-profile-service.md

   - Specify whether to require or exclude inventory from members, see the [Platform Member Service](platform-member-service.md).

 > [!NOTE]
-> The Xandr Direct Seller Member Group is included by default and cannot be excluded via the API or .
+> The Xandr Direct Seller Member Group is included by default and cannot be excluded via the API.
 For more information, see [Supply for External Demand Partners](xandr-monetize-supply-for-external-demand-partners.md).

 - Geography
   - Country